Guacamayo/meta-gir/README.md

 Known Issues
 ------------

- * Since it is currently impossible to extend the supported package sets, a small patch is needed for oecore image.bbclass to add the new gir-pkgs.
-This is located in the oecore-patches directory, and will hopefully be upstreamed at some point.

  * The scripts expect bash; if anybody feels strong enough about rewriting them, there is a free line awaiting in the AUTHORS file ...